rytswd/simple-nats-js/docs/docker-based/README.md

 ### 1. Local directory setup

-Create directory on local machine so that we can persist the config and data.
+Create directory on local machine so that you can persist the config and data.

 ```bash
 $ {